andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 have arbitrary implementations.

-An important result in algebra is that finite fields with the same number of elements are unique up to isomorphism.
-This means that if two finite fields the same number of elements, then there is an equivalence relation between the two.
+An important result in algebra is that finite fields with the same number of elements are "unique up to isomorphism".
+This means that if two finite fields have the same number of elements, then there is an equivalence relation between the two.
 The number of elements of a field is therefore enough to define a field.
 It's not enough to tell us what the elements of the field look like, or how they can be represented, but it's enough to know how it behaves.
-To denote a field with
-$n$ elements, there are two major notations: $GF(n)$ and $\mathbb{F}_{n}$.
+To denote a field with $n$ elements, there are two major notations: $GF(n)$ and
+$\mathbb{F}_{n}$.

 Another important result in algebra is that $n$ may be either a prime number, or a power of a prime.
 For example, we can have finite fields with 2 elements,